-If you are thinking of replacing the sugary drinks with sugar-free beverages, a word of caution is that this will not prevent the impact!
-The sugar-free versions have the acid which unfortunately has nearly the similar negative effect on your teeth.
+If you are thinking of replacing sugary drinks with sugar-free beverages, a word of caution is that this will not prevent the impact!
+The sugar-free versions have acid which unfortunately has nearly a similar negative effect on your teeth.

 Protect your smile!
-Don’t let cavities, tooth discoloration, and sensitivity spoil your smile.
+Don’t let cavities, tooth discolouration, and sensitivity spoil your smile.
 Do not get convinced by the advertisements which sell these drinks saying they are better than soda.
-Instead, you can better benefit from fruit juices which are rich in vitamin C and antioxidants with more replenishing nutrients.
+Instead, you can better benefit from fruit juices that are rich in vitamin C and antioxidants with more replenishing nutrients.

 An antibody test is a blood test used to detect antibodies formed in the body against…